Mushroom & bone broth risotto

 Do this until there is no stock left & the rice has become creamy.

-At this point, you can add the last of the butter, the Parmesan, asparagus & the broccolini
+At this point, you can add the last of the butter, the Parmesan, kale & the broccolini

 Once the broccolini has turned bright green, it's ready to serve